-- Funding is derived through a number of direct and indirect contractual arrangements.
-Ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining dialogue and managing key relationships with funders and key stakeholders. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Active pursuit of cost efficiencies and income generation opportunities.
+- Funding is derived through a number of direct and indirect contractual arrangements. - Ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining dialogue and managing key relationships with funders and key stakeholders. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - · Active pursuit of cost efficiencies and income generation opportunities. - 2.
+Maintain adequate funding of pension liabilities.